-Salmon Roasted in Butter – does dinner get any better??
+Salmon Roasted with Butter – does dinner get any better??
 This oven baked salmon is super easy to prepare, it’s ready in 20 minutes, and the blend of simple flavors is here are just perfectly satisfying.
 You can’t go wrong with the combination of salmon, fresh herbs, butter, garlic and lemon.
 This is one to add to the recipe book!

 Salmon is incredibly healthy plus I love the way it tastes so I’m always looking for new ways to prepare it.
 This recipe does use butter but in my book I’m still going to consider it healthy, I think 1 Tbsp per serving wont hurt anyone.
 Butter makes everything better, even salmon.